felipetavares/bake/README.md

 * **{author}** - post author, defined in the first line of each post

 > Note about authors: to define an author for a post, begin the first line of a post with a tilde `~` character.
 The rest of the line until a `\n` is found will be saved to **{author}**.

+## Feeds

+Bake supports custom feeds.
+You can create your custom template or use the one that comes with it.
+You can generate your feed by creating a custom bakefile for it and namig it for example `feed`, then, you can bake it with:

+	bake feed

+this way Bake will read the `feed` file as bake file and bake your custom feed.
+There is a feed bakefile example that you can use to learn how it works.